Why did my credit score drop?

 Late payments are a common cause of derogatory information.
 Other sources of derogatory information include a bankruptcy, a foreclosure, or a repossession.
 Derogatory information can stay on your credit report for up to 7 years.

-If the derogatory information is accurate, developing better credit habits can help improve your score over time.
+If the derogatory information is accurate, developing better credit habits can help improve your credit score over time.

 3. High credit utilization ratio